usody/hardware_metadata/README.rst

 Workbench Lite
 #########################
-A minimalist, open source tool to capture hardware data about computers generating a report on JSON file.
+An open source tool to capture hardware data about computers generating a report on JSON file.

-By default Workbench Lite generates a report of the hardware characteristics of the computer using lshw, dmidecode, hwinfo and smartmontools packages.
+By default Workbench Lite generates a report of the hardware characteristics of the computer using lshw, dmidecode, hwinfo, lscpi and smartmontools packages.

 You must run this software as root / sudo.